karrot-dev/karrot-frontend/README.md

 # Attribution

 _Karrot_ is built with open-source software.
-Here is some of them:
+Here are some of them:

 - [Django](https://www.djangoproject.com/)
 - [Django REST framework](http://www.django-rest-framework.org/)